 - Please remember to be kind to other families in the line for pick up.
 Please do not "cut" in line at either 38th St. NE/E Ave NE or at the corner of 37th St. NE/F Ave NE. - When waiting in line, please have a sign in your car that says your child(ren)'s name and their grade level(s).
 A staff member will be walking the car line to put their name on our dismissal list.
 Having a sign visible to our staff helps speed up the dismissal process. - Any families that will be walking to school to pick up their child may wait for their child near the front of the school.
 All "walkers" will be exiting the building there.
-You do not need to check in with any staff, but please inform your child's teacher that they are a "walker" and they will be released to exit at 3:50 pm. - At 3:40 pm, dismissal will start (Mon-Thurs).
-We will dismiss the car riders at 3:40, Champions Day Care at 3:45, and walkers at 3:50.
+You do not need to check in with any staff, but please inform your child's teacher that they are a "walker" and they will be released to exit at 3:50 pm. - At 3:450 pm, dismissal will start.
+We will begin dismissing car riders and bus students at this time.
+Walkers and students who attend Champions will be dismissed at 3:50.
 There will be staff in the front of the school to help direct students to their cars.
 Once your student(s) are in your car, please carefully pull out of the line so other cars behind you can move up.
 Please know that once dismissal begins, the car line moves very quickly. - All students are expected to be picked up from KLA no later than 3:55 pm.
-When students are not picked up when expected, it can put a stress on the staff who need to attend meetings, prepare for the next school day, etc. - On early dismissal days, we will dismiss the car riders at 2:10, Champions Day Care at 2:15, and walkers at 2:20.
-All students are expected to be picked up no later than 2:25 pm.
+When students are not picked up when expected, it can put a stress on the staff who need to attend meetings, prepare for the next school day, etc.